HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_SanchiMittal.md

 ---

-# Sanchi's Final Blog for GSoC 2022
+# Sanchi's Final Evaluation Blog for GSoC 2022

-Through this blog, I'll be going over the work that I have done by this middle point in time as a contributor for GSoC 2022 program with CERN-HSF under the project "ROOT - Machine Learning Developments : Batch Generator for training machine learning models".
+Through this blog, I'll be going over the work that I have done as a contributor for GSoC 2022 program with CERN-HSF under the project "ROOT - Machine Learning Developments : Batch Generator for training machine learning models".

 <div align="center">
 ![CERN]({{ site.baseurl }}/images/CERN-HSF-GSoC-logo.png){:height="100px"} Google Summer of Code 2022